Bushfires rage in Australia's southeast but Sydney temperatures could drop

 The origin of the Rosedale fire and another in Victoria were being treated as suspicious, with police and fire authorities investigating their cause, he added.

-In the southern island state of Tasmania, a bushfire had burnt through 15,000 hectares (37,000 acres) of southwestern wilderness by Saturday, fire officials said.
+In the southern island state of Tasmania, a bushfire had burnt through 15,000 hectares of southwestern wilderness by Saturday, fire officials said.

-Both Victoria and Tasmania had sweltered through above average temperatures on Friday, with Melbourne recording a near-record 42 degrees Celsius (107.6 F) and Hobart reaching 40 C (104 F).
+Both Victoria and Tasmania had sweltered through above average temperatures on Friday, with Melbourne recording a near-record 42 degrees Celsius and Hobart reaching 40 degrees Celsius.

 But both states will see far cooler temperatures over the weekend, following a rapid cool change on Friday, weather officials said.

-"At 4.00 p.m., (Melbourne) was at 42 degrees, by 4.20 p.m. it was down to 26 degrees, and then continued to drop after that," Keris Arndt, a meteorologist with the weather bureau, told Reuters.
+"At 4pm was at 42 degrees, by 4.20pm it was down to 26 degrees, and then continued to drop after that," Keris Arndt, a meteorologist with the weather bureau, told Reuters.

-Yet by Saturday morning the cooling temperatures had not reached parts of Sydney, Australia's most populous city, where the mercury reached almost 38 C (100.4 F) by midday.
+Yet by Saturday morning the cooling temperatures had not reached parts of Sydney, Australia's most populous city, where the mercury reached almost 38 degrees Celsius by midday.

 A Bureau of Meteorology forecaster told Reuters the weather pattern that brought temperature drops to Melbourne and Tasmania was expected to reach Sydney by afternoon.